-Spring, fall, and winter programs feature around 8 weeks of training, with one training session per week, on a given day.
+Spring and fall programs encompass 8 weeks of training, while winter locations are 6 weeks long.
+In each instance, the program features one training session per week, on a given day.
 The summer RDS features week long camps, on both a residential (sleep-away), or non-residential (day camp) basis.

 What is the difference between RDS, and other Red Bull training programs?

 Red Bulls offer a variety of products and services to meet the needs of soccer players of all ages and abilities.
 All Red Bull coaches are educated and trained to the same exceptionally high standards, and a quality experience can be expected on all Red Bulls programs.
 However, the RDS may offer slightly more experienced coaches, with higher coaching qualifications, who are more effectively able to challenge players who are already at a higher level.

 Why are some programs 1.5 hours long, and others 2 hours long?

 We adjust the length of each program as a function of the cost of field rental.
 Outdoor locations are typically cheaper, enabling us to offer 2 hours of training at the same price point.
 Indoor fields are more expensive to rent, so the program is shortened to enable us to offer the same price.
 Winter field rental is especially expensive, and so winter seasons are also shorter in terms of the number of weeks offered.